Migrate from v3

 A lot of other changes have been made in v4, here are some notable ones:

-• The old /r/{file} route has been remamed to /raw/{file}.
-Zipline currently does redirect /r/{file} to /raw/{file}, but it is recommended to update any links you may have to the new route.
+/r/{file}route has been remamed to/raw/{file}.
+Zipline currently does redirect/r/{file}to/raw/{file}, but it is recommended to update any links you may have to the new route.